 In 2016, 30 years after its founding, the Center entered a new partnership together with the University of Leiden.
 This brought a new name – Roosevelt Institute for American Studies – and a new purpose – to become a graduate school for US history.

-The Center and Institute have always been located in the historic centre of Middelburg, the Netherlands.
+The Center and Institute have always been located in the historic center of Middelburg, the Netherlands.
 From 1987 to 2020, it was housed at the twelth-century Abbey complex.
-In August 2020, the Institute moved to the premises of the Zeeland Archive.
+In August 2020, the Institute moved to the premises of the Zeeland Archives.